Youth Kayak Camp

 The Particulars

-Be at Christ's Community by 1:00pm to load trailers on Sunday, June 8th.
+Check-in starts at Christ's Community at 1:00pm.
+You can enter the front doors and go to the check in tables in the foyer.
+From there, counselors will be available to help load student belongings in the trailers.
 We will leave the church once fully loaded.
 Don't be late, because we won't wait!
-We will arrive back to the church between 12:00- 1:00pm on Friday, June 13th.
+We will arrive back to the church between 12:00- 1:00pm on Friday, June 19th.

 Where: Niangua River Oasis, near Lebanon, MO